Looking for the best NFL matchups this week? Look South

 All three contenders in the NFL's best division have difficult matchups Sunday, two of them facing off when top dogs Carolina and New Orleans go at it in the Big Easy.
 Atlanta, meanwhile, hosts NFC North leader Minnesota.

 The Panthers and Saints are 8-3, and New Orleans has a win in Charlotte.
-So a season's sweep by Drew Brees and company would make for a tidy tiebreaker.
+So a season's sweep by Drew Brees & Co. would make for a tidy tiebreaker.

 ''The fact is we play in a really tough division and there are a lot tough teams sitting at the top fighting for that spot, and we are all within a game of each other,'' Brees says. ''This is a tough stretch, the toughest stretch as we could possibly have, but it is good for us.
 We need this.
 Hopefully it brings out our best football.''